opencontrol/atos/_pages/index.md

     href: overview/
 ---

-The goal of this guide is to provide project teams with information they need to launch software from a technical and compliance perspective.
+The goal of this guide asfdasdfis to provide project teams with information they need to launch software from a technical and compliance perspective.
 It explains requirements and best practices for projects, and the process of obtaining an ATO.
 {: .usa-font-lead }

 An introduction to compliance for federal information systems: